samuraitruong/convert-number-dotnet-core/readme.md

 ```

 # Build & Run
-This application using .NET Core 2.0 , If you are developer with Visual Studio 2017 installed, just need to open and run it as normal project.
+This application using .NET Core 2.0, If you are a developer with Visual Studio 2017 installed, just need to open and run it as a normal project.

 If you don't have visual studio, Please download .NET Core SDK to build and run it